-- 32. (1) A public authority shall ensure that the individual from whom it collects personal information or causes personal information to be collected is informed of- - (a) the purpose for collecting it; - (b) the legal authority for collecting it; and
+- 32. (1) A public body shall ensure that the individual from whom it collects personal information or causes personal information to be collected is informed of- - (a) the purpose for collecting it; - (b) the legal authority for collecting it; and - (c) the title, business address and business telephone number of an official or employee of the public body who can answer the individual's questions about the collection. - (2) Subsection (1) shall not apply if compliance with subsection (1) would- - (a) result in the collection of inaccurate information; - (b) defeat the purpose or prejudice the use for which the information is to be collected: - (c) prejudice a law enforcement matter; or - (d) prejudice the defence of Trinidad and Tobago or of any foreign state allied to or associated with Trinidad and Tobago or harm the detection, prevention or suppression of espionage, sabotage or terrorism.

-- (c) the title, business address and business telephone number of an official or employee or the public authority who can answer the individual's questions about the collection. - (2) Subsection (1) shall not apply if compliance with subsection (1) would- - (a) result in the collection of inaccurate information: - (b) defeat the purpose or prejudice the use for which the information is to be collected; - (c) prejudice a law enforcement matter; or - (d) prejudice the defence of Trinidad and Tobago or of any foreign state allied to or associated with Trinidad and Tobago or harm the detection, prevention or suppression of espionage, sabotage or terrorism. - 33.
-Personal information that has been used by a Retention of personal information public authority for an administrative purpose shall be used for an retained by the authority for such period of time after it purpose has been used as may be prescribed by Order of the Minister, to ensure that the individual to whom it relates has a reasonable opportunity to obtain access to that information.
+33. Personal information that has been used by a Retention of personal public body for an administrative purpose shall be information used for an administrative retained by the authority for such period of time after it purpose has been used as may be prescribed by Order of the Minister, to ensure that the individual to whom it relates has a reasonable opportunity to obtain access to that information.

-34. Where the personal information of an individual Accuracy of personal is in the custody or control of a public authority and the personal information will be used by or on behalf of the public authority to make a decision that directly affects the individual, the public authority shall make every reasonable effort to ensure that the personal information is accurate and complete.
+34. Where the personal information of an individual Accuracy of personal is in the custody or control of a public body and the information personal information will be used by or on behalf of the public body to make a decision that directly affects the individual, the public body shall make every reasonable effort to ensure that the personal information is accurate and complete.

-35. A public authority shall protect personal informa-Protection of personal information tion in its custody or under its control by making reasonable security arrangements against such risks as unauthorized access, collection, use, alteration, disclosure or disposal.
+35. A public body shall protect personal information Protection of in its custody or under its control by making reasonable personal information security arrangements against such risks as unauthorized access, collection, use, alteration, disclosure or disposal.